DiYi1999/SPS-Model-and-PDGNN/README.md

-# XJTU-SPS Model and PIGNNP
+# XJTU-SPS Model and PDGNN
 The data, model, and codes will be made available upon acceptance of the paper.
 We sincerely appreciate your interest and patience!